trashpanda001/docker-alpine-sshd/README.md

 - `6.4` (Alpine Linux 2.7, OpenSSH_6.4p1-hpn14v1, OpenSSL 1.0.1p 9 Jul 2015, [Dockerfile](https://github.com/sickp/docker-alpine-sshd/tree/master/versions/6.4/Dockerfile))
 - `6.2` (Alpine Linux 2.6, OpenSSH_6.2p2, OpenSSL 1.0.1m 19 Mar 2015, [Dockerfile](https://github.com/sickp/docker-alpine-sshd/tree/master/versions/6.2/Dockerfile))

-#### Kubernetes <1.2.0

-Tags with the `-k8s` suffix are built on [Alpine-Kubernetes 3.3][alpine_kubernetes], an image for Kubernetes and other Docker cluster environments that use DNS-based service discovery.
-It adds the necessary `search` domain support for DNS resolution.
-If you're running Kubernetes 1.2.0 or later on all your cluster nodes, you should now use the non-`k8s` tags.
-Modern Kubernetes defaults to `dnsPolicy=ClusterFirst` in pod specs, and defines a single `nameserver` in `/etc/resolv.conf`.
-This means things should finally work correctly for Alpine Linux images without modification.

-- `7.2-k8s` (OpenSSH_7.2p2-hpn14v4, OpenSSL 1.0.2g  1 Mar 2016)
-- `7.1-k8s` (Alpine Linux 3.3, OpenSSH_7.1p2-hpn14v4, OpenSSL 1.0.2e 3 Dec 2015)

 ### Basic Usage